ArmDeveloperEcosystem/workshop-acm/instruqt/2-create/assignment.md

 scp -i private_key.pem acr_token.txt "azureadmin@$SERVER_IP":~/acr_token.txt
 ```

-You will need to type "yes" to add your server's IP to the list of known hosts.
+You will need to type "yes" to add the server's IP to the list of known hosts.

 Connect to our VM via SSH: